withinboredom/time/readme.md

 > Why does this exist?

+I don't
-I don't like [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)#:~:text=Magic%20numbers%20are%20common%20in%20programs%20across%20many,have%20such%20constants%20that%20identify%20the%20contained%20data.).
+like [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)#:~:text=Magic%20numbers%20are%20common%20in%20programs%20across%20many,have%20such%20constants%20that%20identify%20the%20contained%20data.)
+.

+> Can I convert between standards?

+Not yet.

+> How performant is this?

+The main overhead is in autoloading and function-call overhead.
+Thus, if realtime performance is a concern, you might want to stick to magic numbers.